Kingxukai/linux/Documentation/bpf/ringbuf.rst

 - memory-mappable data area for user-space applications for ease of consumption and high performance;
 - epoll notifications for new incoming data;
-- but still the ability to do busy polling for new data to achieve the lowest latency, if necessary.
+- but still the woke ability to do busy polling for new data to achieve the lowest latency, if necessary.

 BPF ringbuf provides two sets of APIs to BPF programs: